wvbirder/docker-qloudable/DockerJS.md

 docker rm alphaofficeui
 ```

-- Start a new container using your new Docker image. **Cut and Paste OR Type**: (Substituting your DockerHub account name and the image name you created in Step 1)
+- Start a new container using your new Docker image. **Cut and Paste OR Type**:

+- Let's take a look at what the docker **run** command options do:
+    - "-d" flag runs the container in the background
+    - "--restart unless-stopped" If the container goes down unexpectedly then when docker comes back up it will be restated...
+UNLESS it is stopped manually
+    - "--name" The name of the container will be "alphaofficeui"
+    - "-p" Port 8085 is mapped from the container to the same port on the HOST

 ```
-docker run -d --name=alphaofficeui -p=8085:8085 (your-dockerhub-account)/(image-name)
+docker run -d --restart unless-stopped --name=alphaofficeui -p=8085:8085 jumpstart/(image-name)
 ```

-- Example: `docker run -d --name=alphaofficeui -p=8085:8085  wvbirder/alphaoffice-new`
+- Example: `docker run -d --restart unless-stopped --name=alphaofficeui -p=8085:8085  jumpstart/alphaoffice-new`

 - Verify the new container is running by **typing**: